pklatka/computational-methods-course/README.md

 # Computational methods course

-This repository consists of solutions for computational methods course at AGH UST.
+This repository contains solutions for computational methods course at AGH UST.
 Every task is in a separate folder.
 Solutions were written using Python.
 Each folder contains a task description in Polish.

 ## Tasks